Here’s What Happens When You Practice Mindful Eating Every Day

 I also better understood why I ate when I wasn’t hungry.
 Often it stemmed from a need to walk away from what I was working on.
 I learned that taking a break didn’t necessarily require eating.

-I packed a lot into my two-week journey into mindful eating, but I have more to learn—and that’s okay!
-I’m looking forward to discovering more about myself and exploring all of the options when hunger hits.
+I packed a lot into my two-week journey into mindful eating, but I have more to learn—and that’s OK!
+I’m looking forward to discovering more about myself and exploring all of the options I have when hunger hits.

-Is mindful eating some New Age flavor of the day?
-Maybe.
-There are, however, eye-opening aspects of the practice that can contribute to your overall well-being.
-Give it a try.
-If a cinnamon-roll-loving couch potato like me can benefit from mindful eating, anyone can!
+If you’re curious about mindful eating, don’t hesitate to give it a try.
+If a cinnamon roll-loving couch potato like me can benefit from mindful eating, anyone can!